 What to serve with chicken enchilada dip:

-I like to serve my chicken enchilada dip over a bed of chips!
+- Chips and dip - I like to serve my chicken enchilada dip over a bed of chips!
 I also top mine off with salsa, sour cream, guacamole, refried beans, and extra cheese.
 You can use any toppings you want though.

 How to store chicken enchilada dip: